sasinha7290/FORWARD/README.md

    - **Likelihood of Approval Index (LoAI)**: Aggregates TI and CI to predict a drug's likelihood of success.
    - **Example Target Analysis**: `target_gene.txt` contains `PRKAB1`, which is evaluated using the pipeline.
    - **Results Directory**: Computed FORWARD scores stored in `Results/`
-   - **Result Interpretation**: The computed FORWARD score for `PRKAB1` is found in `result_agonist.txt', or, 'result_antagonist.txt` along with its TI based on the type of target.
+   - **Result Interpretation**: The computed FORWARD score for `PRKAB1` can be found in `result_agonist.txt', or, 'result_antagonist.txt` along with its TI score, based on the type of target.

 ## Repository Components
 - **`PreCSN_IBD_pipeline.ipynb`**: Main notebook for computing FORWARD scores.